 There is no cell phone signal throughout much of the desert parks.
 If you are heading off the paved roads, consider bringing a satellite phone, personal locator beacon or ham radio if you are licensed.

 8. Don't underestimate the cold.

 Flash floods are one of the most dangerous aspects of desert travel, and a storm can cause flash floods miles away from the area of rainfall.
 These sudden and fast moving floods and debris flows have the power to move large boulders and vehicles.
-According to the National Weather Service, it takes just six inches of moving water to move a small car, and 2 feet of moving water can move most vehicles.
-With a strong El Niño predicted for this winter, it is very important to understand this danger.
+According to the National Weather Service, it takes just 6 inches of moving water to move a small car, and 2 feet of moving water can move most vehicles.

 10. If you are stuck or stranded, stay with your vehicle.